-Can You Rent a Garage to Work on Your Car?
+Can You Rent a Garage to Work on a Car?

 Needing to work on your car but not having an available garage is a problem for many people, especially if you live in an apartment.